 If you’ve visited a beach, lake or river anytime in the past few years you can’t have failed to notice the increasing numbers of people gliding gracefully across the water, seemingly stood on the water.
 At first, it can seem slightly surreal.
 On closer inspection you realise they’re stood on what look like surfboards and are propelling themselves across the water by means of a paddle.
 And in some cases it’s not even restricted to one person per board, with some carrying anything up to 8 people.
 And that’s not including the dogs, who are often keen passengers on these craft too.
-The other thing that you will have probably noticed is that these boards come in a huge variety of sizes and styles, and that their use is as wide and varied as the people who use them – from families having fun at the beach, to individuals using them for yoga, surfing, racing, fitness training or epic paddling adventures.
+The other thing that you will have probably noticed is that these boards come in a huge variety of sizes and styles, and that their use is as wide and varied as the people who use them – from families having fun at the beach, to individuals using them for yoga, surfing, racing, fitness training or epic paddling adventures through the San Juan Islands.

 Welcome to the world of Stand Up Paddle Boarding, or SUP.